 ABC company has been doing great the last few years and profits are just rolling in.
 Tom, John, and Mike started the company 5 years ago and they had their buy-sell agreement funded with a life insurance policy.
 In the last year, they had the company valued at 1.5 million.
 So each owned a share of 33.3% each.
-So they updated their life insurance policies to reflect that and each had a half million dollar life insurance policy.
-They also each had a disability policy in case they became disabled and was not able to perform their corporate responsibilities.
+So they updated their life insurance policies to reflect that and each had a half-million-dollar life insurance policy.
+They also each had a disability policy in case they became disabled and were not able to perform their corporate responsibilities.

 Example 1 (Death):

 John was killed over the weekend by a drunk driver blowing a red light.
 It was a tragedy and the family and his partners are mourning the loss.
 After a few weeks, John’s family got a check from the insurance company for $500k.
 This was the buyout of the value of John’s share of the company.
 The funding of the buy-sell agreement with life insurance made this possible.
 John’s family did not have to be owners of the company they really did not know much about.
 And Tom and Mike split the ownership value and now have 50% each.